Variations of baseball

-Baseball is a bat-and-ball sport that has many recreational variants (sometimes referred to as diamond sports).
-The major sport most related to baseball is the Olympic discipline of softball, with the two sports being administered internationally alongside Baseball5 (invented in 2017) by the World Baseball Softball Confederation.
+In sports, the term diamond sports refers to recreational (often scaled down) variants of baseball, a bat-and-ball sport.
+The most popular and closely related sport to baseball is softball, with the two sports being administered internationally by the World Baseball Softball Confederation (WBSC), alongside Baseball5.

 Many variations of baseball change the game significantly.
-For example, many variations are played informally, with less equipment/space requirements and a softer ball, and certain variations do not feature a pitcher, and/or have the batters hit the ball using their hands or feet, with failure to legally hit the ball on the first opportunity resulting in an automatic out.
-There may be a lack of baserunning, with base hits awarded according to the distance or number of bounces the batted ball takes before being fielded, and imaginary "ghost runners" advancing around the bases in lieu of actual runners.
-Other variations are even more loosely based on baseball, often involving the same scoring system applied to dramatically different contexts, such as playing darts.
+For example, many variations are played informally, with less equipment or space requirements and a softer ball, and certain variations do not feature a pitcher or have the batters hit the ball using their hands or feet, with failure to legally hit the ball on the first opportunity resulting in an automatic out.
+There may be a lack of baserunning, with base hits awarded according to the distance or number of bounces the batted ball takes before being fielded, and imaginary "invisible runners" advancing around the bases in lieu of actual runners.

 There are also some bat-and-ball sports which are distinct from baseball, such as rounders, that strongly resemble it.

+History

+Early history

+Early versions of baseball had regional variations in different parts of the United States, until the modern standard (the "New York game"), codified in and evolving from the 1845 Knickerbocker Rules, became the main form of baseball after the 1860s Civil War.

+Certain aspects of modern baseball were completely missing in these early variants; for example, the pitcher was expected to make it easy for the batter to hit the ball, and the usual fielding configuration saw most of the infielders standing on their bases.
+Some features of these variants can still be found in modern baseball variants, such as the use of underarm pitching in softball, or batters hitting with the hand (as in punchball) rather than a bat.
+Other historical variants coincided with rule changes made to the game in its early history; for example, baseball played on ice in the late 19th century may have led to batters being allowed to overrun first base, and arguments for ten-person baseball teams were made at the time that the "fair foul" was permitted.